GREENVILLE HIGH SCHOOL ART

 The Greenville Art sutdents are taking part in the 3"x 3"x 3" Art show at Arlene's Artist Materials shop in Albany.
 This show is a fundraiser for the Albany Center Gallery that brings artists from all levels and experiences together to help support the artists in the Mohawk-Hudson region.

 The rules of the art show are simple- create a work of art that is three inches by three inches.
-If you want to create a three dimentional piece it must have a depth of three inches.
+If you want to create a three dimensional piece it must have a depth of three inches.

 All the art works will be sold for $10.00 at the show.